anukrishnan-ks/Best-practices-for-frontend-development/README.md

 - produce code that is less prone to bugs and regressions, is easier to understand and debug
 - write code that supports re-use.

-It is required reading for all developers working on a salesdock web development project.

 # Global Development Guidelines
 ## Performance